dvillalba00/Pavement-Crack-Detection/README.md

 5. Open the `InteractiveCrackDetection.ipynb` and follow along with the steps in the notebook.

+#### Thresholding Functions

+One of the benefits of our code is the use of custom thresholding functions.
+Any thresholding function can be passed in easily by setting the value `thresholding_function` under the **Globals** section in our interactive notebook.
+That said, some thresholding functions may not work with our code.
+It is possible to make these work using `try` and `except`, but it was determined that the code should not do this.

+We tried the different thresholding functions from `skimage.filters`.

+**Thresholding Functions that Work**
+* threshold_yen
+* threshold_multiotsu
+* threshold_otsu
+* threshold_isodata
+* threshold_li
+* threshold_mean
+* threshold_triangle

+**Thresholding Functions that do not Work**
+* threshold_minimum

+Other thresholding functions can be used and most should work.

 ## Future Work

 Projects that can expand on this asphalt pavement crack detection repository: